openwfm/wrf-sfire-docs/docs/globus.md

 # Globus File Transfer

-[Globus](https://www.globus.org) is a standard free open-source software for robust transfer of large amounts without having to monitor the connection, and can work transparently through firewalls.
-Globus is also convenient service from the University of Chicago, which provides access to a network of computers running the Globus software, free for personal use in the US academia.
+[Globus]([Globus](https://www.globus.org)) (sometimes called Globus Connect) is a service for a robust transfer of large amounts of data without having to monitor the connection and transparently through firewalls.
+It provides access to a network of computers running the Globus software, free for personal use in the US academia.

 ## Globus basics

 Globus data transfer runs between two software installations, called [endpoints](https://docs.globus.org/faq/globus-connect-endpoints).
 The transfer is initiated and can be monitored from a web interface.
-There are two kinds of endpoints, ''Server'' and ''Personal''.
-A subscription is required to run a Server endpoint or for transfer between two Personal endpoints.
+There are two kinds of endpoints, ''Server'' and ''Personal'' paid subscription is required to run a Server endpoint or to transfer data between two Personal endpoints.
 Without a subscription, at least one of the endpoints needs to be a Server endpoint.
+Details of [Globus subscription](https://www.globus.org/subscriptions) vary over time.

 ## How to connect to Globus